Linguagram/Linguagram-Server/api-doc.md

 OR
 {
     "error": true,
-    "message": "One upload or text content is required" }
+    "message": "Content is required to edit message"
+}
 ```